 Although drilling and production activity decreased in 2015 due to a drop in the price of crude oil, recent price stability has caused electrical loads to continue to grow.
-Forecasts predict extensive generation capacity purchases or resource expansion will be needed to serve Basin Electric's long-term power supply obligations in the future.
+Forecasts predict extensive generation capacity purchases or resource expansion will be needed to serve Basin Electric Power Cooperative's (Basin Electric's) long-term power supply obligations in the future.
 In response to continuing growth, Basin Electric has constructed generation and transmission projects to meet the region's increasing needs.